Matt-Wilshaw/gymflex/README.md

 - **Why**: This stack leverages native OS fonts for optimal performance, faster loading (no external font requests), and better accessibility.
 It adapts to user preferences and devices, ensuring consistency and inclusivity without compromising speed or usability.

 ### Accessibility
-GymFlex prioritizes accessibility to ensure the app is usable by everyone, including users with disabilities.
+GymFlex prioritises accessibility to ensure the app is usable by everyone, including users with disabilities.
 Key features include:

-- **High Contrast Colors**: The blue theme provides sufficient contrast (e.g., #3498db on white meets WCAG AA standards) for readability.
+- **High Contrast Colours**: The blue theme provides sufficient contrast (e.g., #3498db on white meets WCAG AA standards) for readability.
 - **Keyboard Navigation**: All interactive elements (buttons, links) are keyboard-accessible, with proper focus indicators.
 - **Screen Reader Support**: Semantic HTML, ARIA labels, and alt text for images ensure compatibility with screen readers.
 - **Responsive Design**: Mobile-friendly layout with scalable fonts and touch targets meeting minimum size requirements (44px).